On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

 where $\smash{(C_{\gw(m)})_{i,j}=-x_i^2y_j^2-4m x_iy_j}$.
-We therefore compute both $m_\text{min}$ and $m_\text{max}$ by solving the linear programs in \cref{eq:m-min-max}, discretize the interval $[m_\text{min},m_\text{max}]$ with $N_{\Delta m}$ points, and solve the corresponding linear optimization problem for every value of the parameter $m$ and evaluate the GW cost on each optimal plan for the given parameter $m$.
-We then check if the optimal plan exhibits a bi-map structure.
-The procedure is described in \cref{algorithm:bi-map}.
+We therefore compute both $m_\text{min}$ and $m_\text{max}$ by solving the linear programs in \cref{eq:m-min-max}, discretize the interval $[m_\text{min},m_\text{max}]$ with $N_{m}$ points, and solve the corresponding linear optimization problem for every value of the parameter $m$ and evaluate the GW cost on each optimal plan for the given parameter $m$.
+We then check if the optimal plan exhibits a $2$-map structure.
+The procedure is described in \cref{algorithm:2-map}.

-We display the results on \cref{fig:res-bi-map}, where we plot the optimal correspondence plan $\pi\opt$ in two cases: \begin{enumerate}[label=(\alph*),nolistsep] \item starting from an adversarial plan with both marginals convolved as to simulate densities; \item starting from an adversarial plan with only the first marginal convolved and the second marginal being a sum of Dirac measures. \end{enumerate} To facilitate the reading, we draw a blue pixel at a location $x$ on the discretized $x$-axis (resp.~$y$ on the $y$-axis) each time $x$ (resp.~$y$) has two (disjoint) images (resp.~pre-images), making $\pi\opt$ a bi-map (resp.~a bi-anti-map), or the union of a graph and an anti-graph.
-In both cases, we observe that $\pi\opt$ is not a map but a bi-map instead, similarly to \cite[Sec.~4.5]{chiappori2010hedonic}.
-Note that in case (b), $\nu$ being atomic, there cannot be a map from $\nu$ to $\mu$, so in both (a) and (b) we numerically exhibit an instance where there is \textit{a priori} no map from neither $\mu$ to $\nu$ nor $\nu$ to $\mu$.
-We also plot the submodularity regions of the linearized GW cost function with parameter $m(\pi\opt)$ as an overlay and we observe that when the optimal plan gives mass to a region where the cost is submodular (resp.~supermodular), it has a monotone non-decreasing (resp.~non-increasing) behaviour in this region.
+We display the results on \cref{fig:res-2-map}, where we plot the optimal correspondence plan $\pi\opt$ in two cases, starting from an adversarial plan: \begin{enumerate}[(i),nolistsep,leftmargin=*] \item with both marginals $\mu\adv$ and $\nu\adv$ convolved as to simulate densities; \item with only the first marginal $\mu\adv$ convolved and the second marginal $\nu\adv$ being a discrete measure with uniform mass. \end{enumerate} To facilitate the reading of \cref{fig:res-2-map}, we draw a blue pixel at locations $x$ on the discretized $x$-axis if $x$ has two images (making $\pi\opt$ a $2$-map), and at locations $y$ on the $y$-axis if $y$ has two pre-images (making $\pi\opt$ a anti-$2$-map).
+In both cases, we observe that $\pi\opt$ is not a map but a $2$-map instead, similarly to \cite[Section 4.5]{chiappori2010hedonic}.
+Note that in case (ii), $\nu$ being atomic, there cannot exist a map from $\nu$ to $\mu$, so in both (i) and (ii) we numerically exhibit an instance where there is \textit{a priori} no map from neither $\mu$ to $\nu$ nor $\nu$ to $\mu$.
+We also plot the submodularity regions of the linearized GW cost function with parameter $m(\pi\opt)$ as an overlay and we observe that when the optimal plan gives mass to a region where the cost is submodular or supermodular, it has respectively a non-decreasing or non-increasing behavior in this region.